 If any of these scenarios pertain to you, you’re facing the same roadblocks that many would-be home buyers are facing.
 The first is the ability to save up for a substantial down payment and closing costs for a mortgage.
 The second is much more psychological — the fear of not being able to qualify for a loan based on your credit score.

-The reality is that most people don’t realize there are programs that allow for a limited down payment and eliminate many out-of-pocket expenses, including closing costs.
+The reality is that most people don’t realize there are first time home buyer programs that allow for a limited down payment and eliminate many out-of-pocket expenses, including closing costs.
 They don’t understand there are loans tailored to help people with qualifying income requirements and maximum loan amounts.
 They may have done their homework two or three years ago and found that credit quality-based constraints were a huge barrier to the dream of home-ownership.
 Presently, there are still a few options for home loans with bad credit,

 Many lenders are now putting their focus on credit-challenged borrowers and are no longer considering your credit score as an insurmountable obstacle to the attainment of homeownership.